Robin Tampoe: Cinema career

 Robin started his film career at the age of 25 years under the guidance of his father W.M.S Tampoe.
 He generated his own interest in cinema after observing his father who directed the early Sinhala films including Sepali, Samiya Birindage Deviyaya, Landaka Mahima, and Waradata Danduwam.
 In India, his father was known as 'Ceylon Thambi' where he produced six Tamil films in India in 1942.
 He also engaged in an import-export film trade with South Indian film distributors, notably the renowned director and studio owner T. R. Sundaram of Modern Studios, Salem (near Madras).
 In 1958, he joined his father in Madras and co- directed and produced Sepali which was shot entirely in India.

-Meanwhile, William and Robin laid a foundation in regional film cooperation between Ceylon and India.
+Meanwhile, William and Robin laid the foundation in regional film cooperation between Ceylon and India.
 Under the supervision of Tampoe, Sinhala films were shot and produced in Gemini and Golden Studios, Madras.
 The 1960s, he visited a number of North Indian studios, including the Bombay Talkies to produce Sinhala films.
 Before becoming a producer, Robin used the existing companies in Ceylon to distribute his films beginning with K. Gunaratnam, who had entered the film industry as W. M. S. Tampoe's assistant.
 His early films were also produced by C .A.
 Gardiner's Ceylon Theatres with the Indian technical crew.
-In 1961, he directed the film Suvineetha Lalani which recorded 14 songs.
+In 1961, he directed the film Suvineetha Lalani which, recorded 14 songs.
 At the first Sarasaviya Film Festival held in 1964, the film came in fifth with 24,712 votes.
 In the film, he introduced the actress Shyama Anandan to cinema with the film Suvineetha Lalani who acted as a three-month-old baby as well as Wijeratne Warakagoda was introduced as a lawyer.
 Piyadasa Wijekoon, who had played minor roles in two previous films, became a stuntman through the film.